uvaai/pdp/dictionaries/en/index.md

 there.

-*You do not need to hand in your solution for this assignment.* The assignment is only ment as practice, as you'll need to use a dictionary for the *Introduction to Machine Learning 1* assignment this week.
+*You do not need to hand in your solution for this assignment.* The assignment is only meant as practice, as you'll need to use a dictionary for the *Introduction to Machine Learning 1* assignment this week.